Shadowlands (1993 film): Critical reception

 In Variety, Emanuel Levy observed, "It's a testament to the nuanced writing of William Nicholson ... that the drama works effectively on both personal and collective levels ...
 Attenborough opts for modest, unobtrusive direction that serves the material and actors ...
 Hopkins adds another laurel to his recent achievements.
 As always, there's music in his speech and nothing is over-deliberate or forced about his acting ...
 Coming off years of desultory and unimpressive movies, Winger at last plays a role worthy of her talent."

+Box office

+Shadowlands grossed $25.8 million in the United States and Canada and then grossed £4,862,314 in the United Kingdom, which surpassed The Piano as the highest-grossing period drama in the UK.
+Worldwide it grossed $52 million.